dennisreimann/website/src/articles/2017-01-09-phoenix-passwordless-authentication-magic-link.md

   """
   import Ecto.Query, only: [where: 3]

-  alias MyApp.{AuthToken, Mailer, Repo, AuthenticationEmail, User}
+  alias MyApp.{AuthToken, Endpoint, Mailer, Repo, AuthenticationEmail, User}
+  alias Phoenix.Token

+  # token is valid for 30 minutes / 1800 seconds
+  @token_max_age 1_800

   @doc """
     Creates and sends a new magic login token to the user or email.